This post contains affiliate links.

-Fill up on Stuffed Acorn Squash, a Thanksgiving-approved feast made with wild rice, dried cranberries, granny smith apples, and loads of veggies.
-It’s the perfect dish to serve up if you’re looking for something unique and memorable!
+As one of the most popular recipes on Live Eat Learn, this stuffed acorn squash recipe is a Thanksgiving staple everyone always loves!
+Made with wild rice, dried cranberries, granny smith apples, and loads of veggies, it’s the perfect dish to serve if you’re looking for something unique and memorable!

-I feel like recipes with acorn squash are few and far in between.
+I feel like recipes with acorn squash are few and far between.
 And I don’t get it!
-They’re so delicious and make a great addition to all sorts of recipes.
-They can even be air fried!
+They’re so delicious and add great flavor to all sorts of recipes.
+You can even air fry acorn squash!

-For the squash you’ll just need a few basics.
+For the squash, you just need a few basics.
+Jump down to the recipe card for exact measurements.

-- Acorn Squash: Start off with 3 acorn squashes, which will amount to 6 servings.
+- Acorn Squash: Start with 3 acorn squashes, amounting to 6 servings.
+Slice them in half and remove the seeds.

-- Olive Oil: We will use 2 tablespoons of olive oil to help the squash roast to golden brown perfection.
+- Olive Oil: This will help the squash roast to golden brown perfection.
+Avocado oil works, too.

-- Salt and Pepper: We’re keeping the flavorings for this part simple with ¼ tsp of both salt and pepper.
+- Salt and Pepper: We’re keeping the flavorings simple for this part.

-- Veggies: Carrots, celery, onion, and garlic (otherwise known as a Mirepoix) create a flavorful foundation for this stuffing.
+- Veggies: Carrots, celery, onion, and garlic (a Mirepoix) create a flavorful foundation for this stuffing.

-- Wild Rice: 1 cup of wild rice will add both density and flavor.
-Feel free to substitute white or brown rice, or go with a different grain, like bulgur or quinoa.
+- Wild Rice: This adds both density and flavor.
+You can substitute white or brown rice or a different grain, like bulgur or quinoa.

-- Vegetable Broth: We will use 2 cups of veggie broth to cook the rice, as this is much more flavorful than simply using water.
+- Vegetable Broth: This is what the rice will cook in.
+It’s much more flavorful than simply using water.

-- Feta Cheese: 1 cup of crumbled feta brings creamy tang to help cut through the flavorful veggies.
+- Feta Cheese: This brings a creamy tang to help cut through the flavorful veggies.

-- Dried Cranberries: For an element of sweetness include ¼ cup of dried cranberries.
+- Dried Cranberries: For an element of sweetness, include some dried cranberries.

-- Apple: Additionally, dice up ½ of a granny smith apple for zingy crunch.
+- Apple: Additionally, add a Granny Smith apple for a zingy crunch.

 - Herbs: Rosemary and sage bring the flavor of fall.
 Feel free to throw in more of your favorites, like thyme!

-- Salt & Pepper: Finally, finish things off by adding ½ tsp of salt and pepper, and you’re finished!
+- Salt & Pepper: Finish things off by seasoning to taste with salt and pepper.

 How to make stuffed acorn squash

 This stuffed acorn squash recipe is just as cute as it is delicious.
-It’s like the bread bowl of the gourd world, served up with a delicious filling of veggies, cranberries, and apples.
+It’s like the bread bowl of the gourd world, served with a delicious filling of veggies, cranberries, and apples.
+This is an overview of the recipe.
+Jump to the recipe card for the full printable instructions.

 Preheat the oven to 400°F (204°C).
 Cut the squash in half vertically (from north to south), and scoop out the seeds.
 Brush the insides with the oil and sprinkle with salt and pepper.
 Finally, set the halves cut side up on a baking sheet and bake for 45 to 60 minutes, until fork tender.